assen-totin/cdn/README.md

 ## Uploads via CDN

 Files can be uploaded via the CDN itself.
 File upload uses HTTP POST request.
 Only one file can be uploaded per request.
+The file must be accompanied by an authorisation token as per the chosen configuration (e.g., signed JWT with proper authorisation value and `exp` claim in the `Bearer` field of the `Authorization` header).

 The following upload methods are available via CDN: